ChibaPet/lxc-utils/notes.md

 # depriv ${CONTAINERNAME} 100000
 ~~~

-...as long as you get the location and the UID base right.
+...after you double-check the subuid and subgid ranges.